itzVort3x1/dns-spoof/README.md

    1) ```iptables -I INPUT -j NFQUEUE --queue-num 0```
    2) ```iptable -I INPUT -j NFQUEUE --queue-num 0```
    <br/>
-   <p>This will help you create a queue in the iptables which will be late accessed by the python program.</p>
+   <p>This will help you create a queue in the iptables which will be later accessed by the python program.</p>
 2) If you want to test it against another system in the same network
    1) ```iptables -I FORWARD -j NFQUEUE --queue-num 0```